jest-community/vscode-jest/README.md

 If you have a more sophisticated project configuration or prefer to run tests differently, fear not, the extension supports extensive [customization settings](#customization).
 For example:

 - you can use [jest.jestCommandLine](#jestcommandline) to tell the extension to use `yarn test` instead of the default jest command.
-- you can use [jest.autoRun](#autorun) to optimize performance and control when the extension should run your tests.
+- you can use [jest.runMode](#runmode) to optimize performance and control when the extension should run your tests.
 - you can use the extension with monorepo projects, see [monorepo project support](#how-to-use-the-extension-with-monorepo-projects) for details.

 You can see the full [features](#features) and learn more details in the [How-To](#how-to) section.
 If you encounter an unexpected error, feel free to checkout the [Troubleshooting](#troubleshooting) or file an [issue](https://github.com/jest-community/vscode-jest/issues).